 Say, for instance, that you sell a pricey consulting service to high-end businesses.
 Instead of marketing to anyone and everyone who might be in need of your offering, ABM means you start by focusing on the accounts that need you the most and have the kind of budget you’re looking for.

 It’s then a case of bringing together your marketing and sales efforts and resources to pinpoint specific accounts and engage them in a way that works for them.
-This creates deeper customer connections, builds trust, and brings in a consistently higher calibre of client.
+This creates deeper customer connections, builds trust, and brings in a consistently higher caliber of client.

 In fact, in a recent benchmark study, 80% of respondents agreed that ABM drives great ROI than other marketing methods.